GJA President Tells Akufo-Addo To Release Remanded Anti-Galamsey Protesters

 According to the police, the protesters had allegedly been engaging in lawless conduct, including dismantling police barricades and obstructing traffic flow.

-Reacting to the arrests, a lawyer and member of the Democracy Hub legal team, Prince Ganaku, said the police’s actions are unlawful and reprehensible.
+Reacting to the arrests, a lawyer and member of the Democracy Hub legal team, Prince Ganaku, said the police’s actions were unlawful and reprehensible.

 Lawyers drag police to CHRAJ

-YEN.com.gh reported that lawyers have reported the Ghana Police Service to the Commission on Human Rights and Administrative Justice for violating protesters' fundamental rights.
+YEN.com.gh earlier reported that lawyers have reported the Ghana Police Service to the Commission on Human Rights and Administrative Justice for allegedly violating protesters' fundamental rights.

-The lawyers alleged that the conduct of the Ghana Police Service following the arrest and detainment of more than 45 protesters has been unconscionable and inhumane.
+The lawyers alleged that the conduct of the police after the arrest and detainment of more than 45 protesters was 'unconscionable and inhumane', urging CHRAJ to investigate the matter urgently.

 New feature: Сheck out news that is picked for YOU ➡️ click on “Recommended for you” and enjoy!